 The scale of the problem

 Every major subreddit has automated defenses against promotional content.
 AutoModerator, Reddit's built-in moderation bot, runs on every post and comment before they're visible to other users.
-On top of that, most communities with over 50,000 members have additional moderation rules — some using third-party bots, others relying on active moderator teams.
+On top of that, most communities with over 50,000 members have additional moderation rules — some using third-party bots like BotDefense, others relying on active moderator teams.

 When your comment gets flagged and removed, you don't get a notification.
 Your comment still looks normal to you when you're logged in.
 It's only invisible to everyone else.
 This means your team could be spending hours writing thoughtful replies that literally no one ever sees.